USEPA/WNTR/documentation/gis.rst

         >>> wn_gis = wntr.network.to_gis(wn, pumps_as_points=True,
     	...     valves_as_points=True)

-    * Pipes that do not contain vertices are stored as a LineString while pipes that contain vertices are stored as a MultiLineString.
+    * Pipes that do not contain vertices, interior vertex points that allow the visual depiction of curved pipes, are stored as a LineString while pipes that contain vertices are stored as a MultiLineString.

     .. _table-geometry-type: